 The terms contango and backwardation might seem irrelevant for equity investors, but these concepts are very important for commodity investors.
+To learn more about the basics of commodities, join our course to gain a Certification in Online Currency and Commodities with Elearnmarkets.

 So in order to be a successful trader or investor in a commodity market, it’s really important to know the direction and slope of the curve since futures trade on curves.